pedroelbanquero/nos-carmichael-spell/README.md

 ```

-The spell show how easy is solve more fast many numbers than factorization for decrypt messages.
+The spell show how easy is to solve faster many numbers than the factorization for message decryption.

 # Conclusion

-All product of primes who have the same proportion n - sum factors in n^2 are really more easy to calculate a private key to decrypt a message.
+For all products of primes who have the same proportion of n - sum factors in n^2 it is significantly easier to calculate a private key to decrypt a message.

-The spells proves what find and decrypt with a public key and nos carmichael spell is more fast than factorize just 1 of the numerbers, if you just want to decrypt a message you can use the nos carmichael spell if the number is "vulnerable", just in 0.01 second vs 255 seconds to factorize the number with ECM parallel method.
+The spells proves that find and decrypt with a public key and Nos Carmichael spell is faster than factorizing just one of the numbers, if you just want to decrypt a message you can use the Nos Carmichael spell if the number is "vulnerable", just in 0.01 seconds vs 255 seconds to factorize the number with the parallel ECM method.

-Clearly in trillions of cases you can decrypt or solve rsa really more fast than factorization fastest methods GNFS or ECM when (p * q) are
+Clearly in trillions of cases you can decrypt or solve rsa significantly faster than the current fastest factorization methods like GNFS or ECM when (p * q) are

-## n^2 - NSF(e,x) mod T = 0
+## n^2 - NSIF(e,x) mod T = 0

-Many keys are vulnerable with just one operation to solve the cypher message, and some operations more to factorize the number if you can factorize NSS derivation .
+Many keys are vulnerable to find the message deciphered in just one operation, and some operations more to factorize the number if you can factorize the NSS derivation.

-Just some seconds to get keys of 512, 1024, 2048, 4096 bits vulnerables to NOS SANTOS FIELD
+Just some seconds to get keys of 512, 1024, 2048 and 4096 bits vulnerable to the Nos-Santos-Izquierdo Field

-If some method will exist to calculate that for all numbers directly grouped by this kind of field.
-Yo need to factorize after know the field and the result of the comuptation of nss .
-This means factorisation process is a bit expensive than decryption process.
+A method exists to calculate that for all numbers directly grouped by this kind of field.
+You need to factorize after you know the field, the result of the computation of NSS.
+This means the factorization process is a bit more expensive than decryption process.

-Small number than carmichael to decrypt can be calculated , maybe in some cases is better fos computation because  the number is small than carmichael, and when the period is small than carmichael the modular inverse of exponent and carmichael can be smaller.
-This means in some cases can decrypt faster .
+A number smaller than Carmichael needed to decrypt can also be calculated, maybe in some cases such number is better for computation because of its size, and when the period is smaller than Carmichael the modular inverse of exponent and Carmichael can be smaller.
+This means in some cases decryption can be performed faster.

 ## T(n) = lcm T1 T2

-RSA algorithm allow us to check divisors of the Period.
-We can know if something is divisor of period, carmichael or totient , carmichael or euler totient.
-In rsa is used to decrypt messages.
+The RSA algorithm allows us to check divisors of the period.
+We can know if something is a divisor of the period, the Carmichael number or the Euler Totient.
+When RSA is used to decrypt messages.

 ````